-- Stripping of the formwork from the previous day. - Positioning of the formwork for the current day's phase, with the installation of mechanical, electrical and plumbing services. - Installation of reinforcement in the walls and slabs. - Concreting
+- Stripping of the formwork from the previous day. - Positioning of the formwork for the current day's phase, with the installation of MEP services. - Installation of reinforcement in the walls and slabs. - Concreting - Wall Precast RCC (No plaster required) - Partition Wall AAC Block (Option Any masonry) - Floor Rebar mesh + Screed